iwanders/battleground_construct/README.md

 The supported commandline arguments for the viewer and headless runner are identical.
 Be sure to pass the `--features unit_control_wasm` flag to be able to load `.wasm` files, this is not necessary for the viewer to be able to play recordings made with a `wasm` based unit controller.

-## Scenarios

-The configuration of the simulation game is specified in a scenario file, several of these, like the tutorial are compiled into the binary.
-These scenario specifications can be found in [this](battleground_construct/src/config/scenario) directory.
-These files specify what teams exist their units and the controllers, controllers can be overwritten from the commandline as well.

-Currently supported game modes for the scenarios are the following:

-- Team deathmatch: First team to achieve a set number of kills wins.
-- King of the Hill: Fight over capture points, first team to reach the limit wins.
-- Domination: Like king of the hill, but if you achieve a set number of kills and hold all capture points victory is declared.
-So this can be used as a king of the hill without having to wait for the points to count up.

-All game modes can optionally support a time limit.

 ## Unit Control